matthewslouismarie/lmp/README.md

         }
     }

+You can pass as many configuration files as you want.
+If a setting is defined twice, the configuration file that was specified list will have priority.

 ### Updating assets before build

 You can configure LMP to update your Wad before build as well as to update your sprites.
 See [WadMaker and SpriteMaker](https://github.com/pwitvoet/wadmaker) for their respective documentation.